-Magnetos are basically small generators (magnet inside a coil) with a transformer and a breaker switch and include a distributor to guide the high voltage to the correct spark plugs, and this will be the subject of this page.
+Magnetos are basically small generators (a rotating magnet inside a coil) with a transformer and a breaker switch and include a distributor to guide the high voltage to the correct spark plugs, and this will be the subject of this page.

 The sole purpose of the ignition system is to supply a high energy spark at the right moment thereby igniting the fuel air mixture so that the engine can start its power stroke.
 Such a system consists of a number of components: